Updated on July 10th, 2025 by Felix Martinez

 Tootsie Roll’s brands have grown over the years from the original Tootsie Roll to various spin-offs of that brand and entirely new lines.

-The company branched out into bubble gum with its 2004 acquisition of Concord Confections; it also makes various types of lollipops and some chocolate products.
-Although Tootsie Roll has moved into some different candy products, it still has a very narrow focus.
-While that allows it to be very good at what it does, it also means growth opportunities are limited, as evidenced by its years of essentially no growth.
+The company expanded into bubble gum with its 2004 acquisition of Concord Confections; it also produces various types of lollipops and some chocolate products.
+Although Tootsie Roll has expanded into multiple candy products, it still maintains a very narrow focus.
+While this allows it to excel in its core function, it also means that growth opportunities are limited, as evidenced by its years of essentially no growth.

 Tootsie Roll certainly has its niche built out in the world of candy, but it is not without its risks.
 First, it is beholden to commodity prices, just like any other candy maker.